-Dear This is to inform you that your child, suffered a bang on the head or face today at school.
-Everything appears to be fine, but this information sheet is designed to inform you of some of the possible problems and sym ptoms that could arise, should the injury increased severe headache be worse than it originally appeared.
+This is to inform you that your child, ..... suffered a bang on the head or face today at school.
+Everything appears to be fine, but this information sheet is designed to inform you of some of the possible problems and symptoms that could arise, should the injury be worse than it originally appeared.